The use of protein supplements is becoming popular among both athletes and non-athletes alike.

 The inclusion of estrogen in our diet can be hazardous to our health because high levels of estrogen are found to be linked with cancer.

-Other concerns are that soy is most often genetically modified and sprayed with chemicals and pesticide heavily.
+Other concerns are that soy is most often genetically modified and sprayed with chemicals and pesticides heavily.

 Considering what I found out about soy, I decided to stay clear of it.